abrasive/shairport/CAR INSTALL.md

 The Basic Idea
 =====
 The basic idea is to use the Pi to create an isolated local WiFi network for the car and to run Shairport Sync on it to provide an AirPlay service.
-The audio output connected from the DAC to the AUX IN of your car stereo.
+The audio goes via the DAC to the AUX IN of your car stereo.

 The car network is isolated and local to your car -- and since it isn't connected to the internet, you don't really need to secure it with a password.
 Likewise, you don't really have to use a password to connect to the AirPlay service.